ylhyra/ylhyra_content/data/Villi_Neto/Skata.md

         ],
         "difficult": true,
         "direct": "",
-        "meaning": "filled with energy and entusiasm",
+        "meaning": "filled with energy and enthusiasm",
         "note": "same as the English \"pep up\""
       },
       "xbaved": {